clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-This topic explains how to set up a cluster of machines running Clear Linux* OS for Intel® Architecture with :abbr:`Cloud Integrated Advanced Orchestrator (CIAO)`, or CIAO.
+This topic explains how to set up a cluster of machines running Clear Linux* OS for Intel® Architecture with :abbr:`Cloud Integrated Advanced Orchestrator (CIAO)`, or ciao.

 While the table of contents provides links to specific points of information, this topic is intended as an ordered workflow.
 Be sure to start your cluster components